-The Vedic Sanskrit word सन्तोषं (Santosham) if often confused with yet another similarly sounding word सन्तसं (Santasam) which implies Happiness. सुखं (Sukham) is the Vedic Sanskrit word for Pleasure.
+The Vedic Sanskrit word सन्तोषं (Santosham) is often confused with yet another similar sounding word सन्तसं (Santasam) which implies Happiness. सुखं (Sukham) is the Vedic Sanskrit word for Pleasure.
 Happiness and pleasure are never the same.

 In Yoga Vashistha, Vashistha says to Rama “सन्तोषात् भवति असन्तोष: सन्तसात् भवति असन्तस:” The most effective translation would read That which brings pleasure will also yield pain.
 Let me try to put this in perspective:

-For example, almost everyone knows debts often yield detrimental consequences, in personal as well as professional.
-Yet we incur debts whenever or however we can; mostly to buy things that we think “we need” or for appealing to people who may not actually matter to us.
-Eventually at some point in time the debt exceeds a certain threshold or our ability to repay them is challenged resulting in stress.
+For example, almost everyone knows debts often yield detrimental consequences, in personal as well as professional life.
+Yet we incur debts whenever or however we can; mostly to buy things that we think “we need” or for being appealing to people who may not actually matter to us.
+Eventually, at some point in time, the debt exceeds a certain threshold or our ability to repay them is challenged, resulting in stress.
 This stress, then clouds our judgement owing to which we then start incurring more debts to repay existing debts.
 How the situation is bound to end is but anyone’s guess.
 Most people may suggest desire is the only reason for pain in our lives.

 But then, what are we without desires?
-Even Rishis agree that desire, themselves, are neither wrong nor evil themselves.
+Even Rishis agree that desire is neither wrong nor evil.
 Artha Sutras declare कामेण जायते कर्म । कर्मेण जायते संसार: । संसारात् भवति आर्थिकता । Meaning “Desires leads to actions.
-From actions the world is sustained.
+From actions, the world is sustained.
 The world is the cause of economies.”
-Without desires, there can be no family, villages, towns, nations, organizations, wealth, or even the world at large.
+Without desires, there can be no families, villages, towns, nations, organizations, wealth, or even the world at large.